abessudnov/abessudnov.github.io/_pages/cv.md

 Professional service
 ------
+* Deputy Head of Department; Department of Social and Political Sciences, Philosophy and Anthropology (2023 -- present)
 * Director of Education; Department of Sociology, Philosophy and Anthropology, University of Exeter (2019-22)
 * Reviewer for the American Sociological Review, European Sociological Review, Social Forces, Sage, Routledge, ESRC, and others